 Give your old Australian Post satchels a new lease on life

 You will find the ARL on Australia Post satchels.
 These can be recycled by taking the following steps:

-- Download and print a FREE mailing label to return your satchels to Terracycle to be recycled.
+- Get your workplace, school, or organisation to collect mail satchels.
+You can then download and print a FREE mailing label to return your satchels to Terracycle to be recycled.

 - Find your closest drop off location to return your satchels for recycling.